rishu1221/NodeBackend-Project/README.md

 1. Repository me sirf QUery ka code hoga.
 Model will communicate to repository.
 Model object is used to pass in the repositroy.

+2. Simple rule : Models sirf repository se communicate karta hai.
+Model humko table object deta hai and then repository me humlog function banate hai that internally calls sequelize method to some operation on the table.

-2. Repository import hoga service me .
+3. Repository import hoga service me .
 Jaha humlog actual operation karenge DB me.

 _______________________________________________________________________________________________________